 Gym Workout Plan Day 3: Cardio

 It's another cardio day!
-Again, you can choose the type of cardio you want to do for this gym workout plan, but we also have an idea from Holly in case you're not sure where to start.
+Again, you can choose the type of cardio you want to do for this gym workout plan, but we also have an idea from Roser in case you're not sure where to start.

 Gym Workout Plan Day 5: Cardio

 Now that your body is getting accustomed to cardio, it's time to up the intensity with a 26-minute rolling hills treadmill circuit that mixes incline with speed.

 - 5 minutes: 3.3 speed at 5 percent incline